Hessle Local History Society

 To navigate around the site click on the menu bar (three horizontal stripes) on the top left hand side of this page.
 Use the arrows next to the topics to reveal sub menus.

 Hessle is a small town in East Yorkshire, four miles to the west of Kingston Upon Hull.
-The town is, now, perhaps best known for being the site of the Humber Bridge, but it has a long and interesting history, some of which is recorded on these web pages.
+The town is perhaps best known, to those outside the area, as the site of the Humber Bridge, but it has a long and interesting history, some of which is recorded on these web pages.

 Aims of the Society: